Clothes Washer Rebate Program

 - The clothes washer must be purchased between October 4 to November 29, 2019.

 - The new clothes washer must replace an existing one.

 - Lifetime maximum of one rebate per dwelling.

 Which Clothes Washers are Eligible for the Rebate?

 - The new clothes washer must be a model included on BC Hydro's pre-qualified list.
 Use the Product Eligibility Search Tool at powersmart.ca/appliances to find out which products are eligible.

-- Eligible clothes washers must have a minimum Integrated Modified Energy Factor (IMEF) of 2.82-2.91 and an Integrated Water Factor (IWF) of 3.5 or less to receive a combined rebate of $100.
+- Eligible clothes washers must have an Integrated Modified Energy Factor (IMEF) of 2.92 or higher and an Integrated Water Factor (IWF) of 3.2 or less to receive a combined rebate of $100.

-The rebate application must be submitted to BC Hydro within 60 days of the clothes washer purchase in order to qualify for the rebate.
+The rebate application must be submitted to BC Hydro by January 28, 2020 to qualify for the rebate.